PDRN vs Ferulic Acid: Which Is Better for Your Skin?

 How Does Ferulic Acid Work?

-With a molecular weight of 194 Da, Ferulic Acid has good penetration capabilities.
-The irritation potential is low, making it best suited for those who can tolerate active ingredients.
+It's primarily used for Antioxidant boost, UV protection, vitamin C stabilization.
+With a molecular weight of 194 Da, Ferulic Acid has Good penetration characteristics.
+Irritation potential is low, making it best suited for users who tolerate active ingredients well.

 How Does PDRN Compare?